 In October 2020, the OSBA Delegate Assembly approved a racism/equity plank to be included in the OSBA Legislative Platform:

 There is no place for racism or hatred in our schools.
 We acknowledge the historical, generational and compounding reality of the systems, structures and practices that have created and continue to afford advantages to some groups while perpetuating inequities for others.
-Racial and socioeconomic inequalities produce unequal opportunities for student success.
+Race, ethnicity and socioeconomic background inequalities produce unequal opportunities for student success.
 Strong public schools are the great equalizer, and education provides the foundation to change perceptions and attitudes.
 It is imperative that Ohio implement meaningful solutions that eliminate racism, social injustice, disparate discipline and bias, as well as foster equity to provide a catalyst for sustained improvement for students of color and impoverished communities.

 Inequitable systems of school finance at the federal, state and local levels, including special grants, caps and guarantees, fail to provide schools with adequate or sufficient funding to achieve a world-class education necessary to prepare students for the future.
 OSBA is committed to ensuring school boards have the resources they need to provide students of all backgrounds and abilities with a high-quality education.
 It is essential that we create an inclusive environment that ensures that our students have a future that allows all students to be successful, no matter their race, ethnicity or socioeconomic background.